OutlierVentures/ANVIL/README.md

 Fix:`rm ~/.indy_client` and re-run.

 Indy failures may be due to missing environment variables, see install.sh for which ones have been modified.
 These may need to be set in `.bashrc` (non-login interactive shells) instead of `.bash_profile`.

-Both the Prover and Verifier should have `data_model.json`. *ASK FETCH!!
-VERIFIER-SIDE: WHY DO I NEED THE DATA MODEL OF THE SERVICES I AM SEARCHING FOR (USED TO STRUCTURE QUERY)?
-I CAN'T POSSIBLY KNOW THE DATA MODEL BEFORE I HAVE PURCHASED THE SERVICE.*

 On a proof reply (creating a proof), the requested attributes field is what will be revealed.